 Can I hold a CAP 2026 offer and a JAP offer at the same time?

 Yes, briefly, but only by paying both seat acceptance fees within each institute's deadline.
 Most IIMs let you hold the seat until the next round's acceptance window closes.
 Doing this lets you wait for higher-preference movement without losing the safety net.
-Just confirm both refund policies in writing before you double-pay, because partial refunds vary by institute.
+Confirm both refund policies in writing before you double-pay, because partial refunds vary by institute.

 How long does IIM Sirmaur's General waitlist typically take to fully clear?